techworkersco/techworkersco.github.io/call-for-submissions.md

 ### More ways to contribute

-In addition to workers’ perspective, we welcome collaborators who can help pull together news, histories, and songs – as well more eyes on proofreading and more hands pushing 'publish' each week!
+In addition to workers’ perspective, we welcome collaborators who can help pull together news, history, and songs &mdash; as well more eyes on proofreading and more hands pushing 'publish' each week!
 Including collaborators is how we grow our collective and steward this newsletter for the long-term.
 Sound interesting to you?
 [Email us](mailto:twcnewsletter@protonmail.com)!